A Dataset of State-Censored Tweets: Data Collection

 This section describes the process by which we collect censored tweets and users, which is summarized in Figure \ref{fig:summary}.
 In brief, data retrieved via the Twitter API is structured as follows: tweets are instantiated in a Tweet object, which includes, among other attributes, another object that instantiates the tweet's author (a User object).
 If the tweet is a retweet, it also includes the tweet object of the retweeted tweet, which in turn includes the user object of the retweeted user.
 If a tweet is censored, its tweet object includes a ``withheld\_in\_countries'' field which features the list of countries the tweet is censored in.
 If an entire profile is censored, the User object includes the same field.
 In order to build a dataset of censored content, our objective is to find all tweet and user objects with a ``withheld\_in\_countries'' field.

-For this objective, we first mine the Twitter Stream Grab, which is a dataset of 1\% sample of all tweets between 2011 and 2020 July.
-This dataset does not provide the information whether the entire profile is censored.
-As such, we collect the censored users from the up-to-date Twitter data using Twitter User Lookup API endpoint.
-We infer if a user was censored in the past by a simple procedure we come up with.
-We extend the dataset of censored users exploiting their social connections.
-We lastly mine a supplementary dataset consisting of non-censored tweets by users who were censored at least once.
+For this objective, we first mine the Twitter Stream Grab, which is a dataset of 1\% sample of all tweets between 2011 and 2020 July (\Secref{sec:mining}).
+This dataset does not provide information on whether the entire profile is censored.
+As such, we collect the censored users from the up-to-date Twitter data using the Twitter User Lookup API endpoint (\Secref{sec:uptodate}).
+We infer if a user was censored in the past by a simple procedure we come up with (\Secref{sec:infer}).
+We extend the dataset of censored users exploiting their social connections (\Secref{sec:extend}).
+We lastly mine a supplementary dataset consisting of non-censored tweets by users who were censored at least once (\Secref{sec:supplementary}).
 The whole collection process is described in Figure \ref{fig:summary}.
 We now describe the process in detail.